-Yes, so long as they have had a full UK driving licence for 2 years and meet our insurance criteria (Aged 25 – 70).
+Yes, providing they have held a full UK driving licence for 2 years and meet our insurance criteria (Aged 25 – 70.
+Over 70 years old please get in touch.
+We need to check some details first).
 We need to know the names of all drivers and receive ID for each in advance of your trip.
-We also accept EU and non EU driving licences.
-Note that an increase in insurance excess applies to some non EU countries.
+We also accept EU and non-EU driving licences.
+Please note that an increase in insurance excess applies to some non-EU countries.

 What age do I have to be to drive?

 Drivers must be between 25 and 70 years and 364 days years of age.
 To be precise, your 71th birthday is our insurer’s cut-off date.
 But we CAN approach our insurers and with some simple information from you we can request they insure you so please get in touch if you are 71 or more.

 Yes.
 We require ID and have the same set of questions for them as for other drivers and they MUST sign and return the hire agreement too in order to be covered by our insurance.
 There is a daily cost for additional drivers.
 Please ask for details.
 No one else may drive the motorhome without our prior permission.
 In the event of an emergency we can facilitate short notice additional drivers with insurer’s permission.

 Photo licence ID (Copy of paper licence if pre-1997 pass)

 What driving licence do I need to drive a hire motorhome?
 All hire drivers require a full UK driving licence that is clean and been held for 2 years.
 We’ll accept 3 points in the last 5 years, but any more than this will require a conversation with our insurers.
 We will ask you to send us your driving licence details via the DVLA website.